Draft Discharge of Firearms By-law

 I also don't understand the need for these regulations on the whole of the district of Muskoka.
 There are many people who have a smaller property than prescribed 3 hectares, but live adjacent to crown land or large stretches of unoccupied land or in smaller communities of like-minded individuals while not in the town limits.
 Why should these people be prevented from taking game or safely target shooting on their property while being safely distanced from places of occupancy?
 Again, this isn't preventing harmful actions taken by people who are endangering lives, but penalizing people for not owning enough land?

-jlav over 3 years ago
+jlav about 4 years ago

 I noticed that Mellisa is not within an area that has been designated as a restricted area.
 Given the closeness of the houses in the 4 corner area where east and north Waseosa meets I would have thought it would be considered.
 With the new types of ammunition for shotguns there is a capacity for the slug to carry several hundreds of feet now where before it could not, the old pellet style ammo was more short range.